plugorgau/plugorgau.github.io/content/events/2018/chromebooks.md

 ---
-title: "June Talk: Chromebooks Unleashed by Benjamin Arntzen"
+title: "June Talk: Chromebooks Unleashed"
 date: 2018-06-12T18:00:00+08:00
+presenters:
+  - Benjamin Arntzen
 ---

 Chromebooks Unleashed is a talk on the surprising potential of a cheap